sha0coder/scemu/docs/ARGUMENTS.md

 Also it's possible to spawn the console at specific address with `-C addr`

+## 64bits

+The 64bits engine is not 100% ready, but you can emulate some instructions, use the `-6` or `--64bits` to emulate 64bits shellcodes.

 ## Registers

 Its possible to display all the registers in every step with `-r` or `--regs` often used together with `-vv`.